nitinkc/nitinkc.github.io/_posts/Java/threads/2024-07-27-Multithreading-theory.md

 - Concurrency = Multitasking in the context: Responsiveness can be achieved by using multiple threads, with a separate thread for each task
 - NOTE: We don't need multiple cores to achieve Concurrency

+> Consider one thread serving one request at time

 **Performance (achieved by Parallelism)**
 - illusion with one core, truly parallel with multicore processors
 - Completing a complex task much faster